Voice Agent for Fitness Studios Reseller: How Agencies Can Capture the $47 Billion Gym Market

 The key differentiator: Trillet's agents can handle objections around pricing, class difficulty, and commitment fears that derail most fitness leads.

 An honest caveat: Trillet is not a turnkey "set it and forget it" product for every studio.
-Native, real-time integrations are strongest with Mindbody and standard calendar tools; less common platforms like ClubReady, Glofox, WellnessLiving, and Pike13 route through Zapier, which adds a small sync delay and a Zapier dependency you have to manage.
+Native, real-time calendar integrations are Google Calendar and Cal.com; fitness scheduling platforms like Mindbody, ClubReady, Glofox, WellnessLiving, and Pike13 connect through MCP (Model Context Protocol), the in-call API, and webhooks rather than a prebuilt one-click connector, which can add a small sync step you have to configure.
 A studio that runs deeply customized class logic or a niche booking system may need manual configuration or fall back to callback-style booking rather than fully autonomous scheduling.
-Scope integrations honestly during your sales call so you do not over-promise instant native booking on a platform that only supports it through a workaround.
+Scope integrations honestly during your sales call so you do not over-promise instant native booking on a platform that only supports it through an API or webhook.
 For the full integration picture, see the integration requirements breakdown.

 Fitness Studio Verticals With Highest Agency ROI